See, Play and Learn

 Treatment depends on the type of exposure and the stage of the disease.
 It may involve medicines, oxygen therapy, or a lung transplant in severe cases.

-- Interstitial Lung Disease (ILD): Treatment (National Jewish Health)
+- Interstitial Lung Disease: Overview (National Jewish Health)

 - Oxygen Therapy: MedlinePlus Health Topic (National Library of Medicine) Also in Spanish